RobertEiner/cocreate/README.md

 ## CoCreate

-This is a web application which will serve as a portal for developers to meet and find eople to collaborate with on projects.
+This is a web application which will serve as a portal for developers to meet and find people to collaborate with on projects.

+#### Backend
 The backend is currently being built with Spring Boot.

+#### Frontend
-The frontend will be developed with Angular in the future.
+The frontend is buing beilt with angular.

 This is a work in progress.

 ### TODO:
-Unit tests:
-- [ ] create tests for developerService class
-- [ ] create tests for all controllers

-Start implementing the Frontend application
+See issues.